mbakhoff/htmlbasic7/readme.md

     console.log('server sent: ' + event.data);
 });
 ```

+Note that `EventSource` is only allowed to connect to the servers whitelisted in the [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) `connect-src` directive.

 We now have all the pieces to implement receiving updates from the server:
 * add a new request handler to the controller.